Yiyuan Cao

 About me

-I’m Yiyuan, a second-year PhD student in the Programming Language Lab at the School of Computer Science, Peking University.
+I’m Yiyuan, a third-year PhD student in the Programming Languages Lab at the School of Computer Science, Peking University.
 My advisor is Prof. Zhenjiang Hu.

 My research interest is in programming languages and program proofs in general.
 I maintain a list of learning resources for these topics as a Gist.
 I am particularly interested in how to develop verifiably safe, correct, and efficient programs in a productive manner, with the help of programming language techniques.